MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/realtime-audio.md

 ## Conversation and response generation

+The Realtime API is designed to handle real-time, low-latency conversational interactions.
+The API is built on a series of events that allow the client to send and receive messages, control the flow of the conversation, and manage the state of the session.

+### Conversation sequence and items

 You can have one active conversation per session.
 The conversation accumulates input signals until a response is started, either via a direct event by the caller or automatically by voice activity detection (VAD).

 - The server [`conversation.created`](../realtime-audio-reference.md#realtimeservereventconversationcreated) event is returned right after session creation.